sfa-carleton/sfa-carleton.github.io/src/index.md

 Current club leadership as of 2023-2024 is:

+- Lily Haas '24, the President.
-- Redacted Maxwell '23, the President.
+- Daphne Suh '24, the Vice President.
 - Petrichor Park '24, the Treasurer, webmaster, and generally most amazing and good-looking person alive.
-- Lily Haas '24, the Vice President.
-- Daphne Suh '24, the Vice Vice President.

 ## Cool and Fun Links